-To determine the actuarial liability on the hypothetical wind-up basis, we have valued those benefits that would have been paid had the Plan been wound-up on the valuation date, including benefits that would be immediately payable if the employer's business were discontinued on the valuation date, with all members fully vested in their accrued benefits.
+To determine the actuarial liability on the hypothetical wind-up basis, we have valued those benefits that would have been paid had the Plan been wound up on the valuation date, with all members fully vested in their accrued benefits.

 The Standards of Practice of the Canadian Institute of Actuaries require that the scenario upon which the hypothetical wind-up valuation is based be postulated.
-However, there are no benefits under the plan contingent upon the circumstances of the plan wind-up or contingent upon other factors.
+However, there are no benefits under the Plan contingent upon the circumstances of the plan wind-up or contingent upon other factors.
 Therefore, it was not necessary to postulate a scenario upon which the hypothetical wind-up valuation is made.
 No benefits payable on plan wind-up were excluded from our calculations.
 The plan wind-up is assumed to occur in circumstances that maximize the actuarial liability.

-The circumstances in which the plan wind-up is assumed to have taken place are as follows: total wind-up in conjunction with cessation of the plan sponsor's operations.
-No benefits payable on plan wind-up were excluded from our calculations.
+The circumstances in which the plan wind-up is assumed to have taken place are as follows:

+- Total wind-up in conjunction with cessation of the plan sponsor's operations. - No benefits payable on plan wind-up were excluded from our calculations.